birkenkrahe/cpp/README.md

 # What's in this repo?

--   Repository for CSC 101 - Introduction to Programming in C/C++
+-   Repository for CSC 100 - Introduction to Programming in C++
 -   Emacs Org-mode files( `.org`) are rendered as Markdown (not on mobile app but works well in mobile browser).
 -   Reference links in the files lead to a 404 error.
 You always find